 What characterizes Southern fiction?

 Southern fiction is heavily driven by characters and place–sometimes even more than plot.
 You’ll find recurring themes of family, poverty vs old money, racism, class, and home.
-For this Southern fiction reading challenge, I’ve also made the stipulation that the books are written by Southern authors (with Huckleberry Finn being the notable exception).
+For this Southern fiction reading challenge, I’ve also made the stipulation that the books are written by Southern authors.

 Southern fiction can range from humorous and cozy to raw and unsettling, and you’ll find all types listed below.
 All of them will make you feel and see the American South, transporting you from The Civil War to hurricane Katrina, from the hills of Kentucky to the swamps of Florida, and everything in between.
 They’re given below in chronological order of when they were written.
 I’ve included a checklist of all the titles at the end of the post.